Head & Neck Surgery in Austin, TX

 Mouth Cancer (Squamous Cell Carcinoma)

 Squamous Cell Carcinoma is the most common form of upper respiratory cancer.
 It can start anywhere in the nasal cavity, oral cavity, throat, voice box, and upper esophagus.
-Dr. Slaughter can perform fiberoptic video endoscopy to identify any possible cancer.
+Our physicians can perform a fiberoptic video endoscopy to identify any possible cancer.
 A biopsy can be performed in the operating room safely to obtain definitive answers.
-Dr. Slaughter is an expert in the complex surgical procedures to successfully remove squamous carcinoma from the head and neck area.
-He also works closely with the medical oncologists, radiation therapists, nutritionists, speech pathologists, and the patient’s family as a team effort to attack this disease for the best outcomes.
+Our physicians are experts in the complex surgical procedures to successfully remove squamous carcinoma from the head and neck area.
+He also works closely with the medical oncologists, radiation therapists, nutritionists, speech pathologists, and the patient’s family as a team effort to attack this disease for the best outcomes

 Skin cancer